Together in Christ: 'Trust God, not Money or Power!' — Proverbs 18:11-12

 Today's Prayer

-Loving Father and the one true and almighty God, I ask you to humble me gently and conform me to the example of Jesus who served others when He deserved to be served.
-Open my heart to receive what my head believes: The greatest in God's Kingdom is a servant.
-O, Holy Spirit, help me as I seek to live into this principle daily.
+Loving Father and the one true and almighty God, I ask You to humble me gently and conform me to the example of Jesus Who served others when He deserved to be served.
+Open my heart to receive what my head believes: The greatest in Your Kingdom is a servant.
+O Holy Spirit, help me as I seek to live into this principle daily.
 I pray this in the authority of the name of the risen Christ, my Savior.

 Related Scripture Readings